influxdata/docs-v2/content/influxdb/v2.1/write-data/migrate-cloud-to-oss.md

-If points occur at regular intervals, you can get a fairly accurate estimate of how much data will be returned in a given time range by using the `/api/v2/query` endpoint to execute a query for a defined duration of time and measuring the size of the response body.
+If points occur at regular intervals, you can get a fairly accurate estimate of how much data will be returned in a given time range by using the `/api/v2/query` endpoint to execute a query for the time range duration and then measuring the size of the response body.

-The following `curl` command queries an InfluxDB cloud bucket for the last day and returns the size of the response body in bytes.
+The following `curl` command queries an InfluxDB Cloud bucket for the last day and returns the size of the response body in bytes.
 You can customize the range duration to match your specific use case and data density.